 Listing 19-12: Defining a parser without lifetime annotations

-Compiling the code results in errors saying that Rust expected lifetime parameters on the string slice in Context and the reference to a Context in Parser.
+Compiling the code results in errors because Rust expects lifetime parameters on the string slice in Context and the reference to a Context in Parser.

-For simplicity’s sake, our parse function returns a Result<(), &str>.
-That is, it will do nothing on success, and on failure will return the part of the string slice that didn’t parse correctly.
-A real implementation would have more error information than that, and would actually return something when parsing succeeds, but we’ll leave those off because they aren’t relevant to the lifetimes part of this example.
+For simplicity’s sake, the parse function returns Result<(), &str>.
+That is, the function will do nothing on success, and on failure will return the part of the string slice that didn’t parse correctly.
+A real implementation would provide more error information and would return a structured data type when parsing succeeds.
+We won’t be discussing those details because they aren’t relevant to the lifetimes part of this example.

-To keep this code simple, we’re not going to actually write any parsing logic.
-It’s very likely that somewhere in parsing logic we’d handle invalid input by returning an error that references the part of the input that’s invalid, and this reference is what makes the code example interesting with regards to lifetimes.
-So we’re going to pretend that the logic of our parser is that the input is invalid after the first byte.
-Note that this code may panic if the first byte is not on a valid character boundary; again, we’re simplifying the example in order to concentrate on the lifetimes involved.
+To keep this code simple, we won’t write any parsing logic.
+However, it’s very likely that somewhere in the parsing logic we would handle invalid input by returning an error that references the part of the input that is invalid; this reference is what makes the code example interesting in regard to lifetimes.
+Let’s pretend that the logic of our parser is that the input is invalid after the first byte.
+Note that this code might panic if the first byte is not on a valid character boundary; again, we’re simplifying the example to focus on the lifetimes involved.

-To get this code compiling, we need to fill in the lifetime parameters for the string slice in Context and the reference to the Context in Parser.
-The most straightforward way to do this is to use the same lifetime everywhere, as shown in Listing 19-13:
+To get this code to compile, we need to fill in the lifetime parameters for the string slice in Context and the reference to the Context in Parser.
+The most straightforward way to do this is to use the same lifetime name everywhere, as shown in Listing 19-13.
+Recall from “Lifetime Annotations in Struct Definitions” on page XX that each of struct Context<'a>, struct Parser<'a>, and impl<'a> is declaring a new lifetime parameter.
+While their names happen to all be the same, the three lifetime parameters declared in this example aren’t related.

+prod: fill xref (ch10)

-Filename: src/lib.rs
+src/lib.rs

 struct Context<'a>(&'a str);